UnluckiestGamble/LetsGoGambling/README.md

 ᯓ★ Hello!
 I'm Neeo/Amy, sometimes known also as Canary, Arahabaki or Nebby!
-Though Cosplay names are chill too (Especially Chance or Nikolai)
+But I don't mind being called by cosplay names (especially Chance or Nikolai)

 ᯓ★ He/They/She prns!
-But He/him is prefered!
+But He/him is preferred!

 ──────────────────────────────────────────────────────────────────